-On 20 January 2016, the first ERM report was presented to the Board of Directors with a mapping of the Group's risks, accompanied by the appropriate assessment measures for each individual and consolidated risk (impact, probability, severity, control levels).
+On 20 January 2016, the first ERM report was submitted to the Board of Directors with a mapping of the Group's risks, accompanied by the appropriate assessment measures for each individual and consolidated risk (impact, probability, severity, control levels).
 At that time, the Board of Directors approved the Hera Group risk management policy Guidelines and risk limits for 2016.

-On 15 February 2017, the second ERM report was presented to the Board of Directors that extended the perimeter of reference and the set and tyles of risks subject to control.
+On 15 February 2017, the second ERM report was submitted to the Board of Directors that extended the scope of reference and the set and types of risks subject to control.
 On the same occasion, the limits for 2017 and updating of the Hera Group risk management policy Guidelines were approved.

-On 27 September 2017, information was presented to the Board of Directors regarding risk management activities within the Group.
+On 27 September 2017, information was submitted to the Board of Directors regarding risk management activities within the Group.

-In particular, the following pertinent issues were addressed:
+Specifically, the following pertinent issues were addressed:

-- the lines of defence against risks and the structure of governance; - Compliance with Law 262/2005 and compliance with Legislative Decree 231/2001, clarifying the role of the Financial Reporting Manager and the Supervisory Body in their respective reports to the Board of Directors; - risk management governance, clarifying the role of the Risk Committee, in particular in conveying information flows to the Board of Directors, the Board of Statutory Auditors, and the Control and Risk Committee and Internal Auditing, and the governance system implemented through the adoption of the ERM with its assignment of the role of strategic direction to the Board of Directors, which is responsible for deciding on the Group's risk profile and approving the Hera Group risk management policy Guidelines.
+- the lines of defence against risks and the governance structure; - compliance with Law 262/2005 and compliance with Legislative Decree 231/2001, clarifying the role of the Financial Reporting Manager and the Supervisory Body in their respective reports to the Board of Directors; - risk governance, clarifying the role of the Risk Committee, in particular in conveying information flows to the Board of Directors, the Board of Statutory Auditors, the Risk and Control Committee and Internal Auditing, and the governance system implemented through ERM adoption with its assignment of the role of strategic direction to the Board of Directors, which is responsible for deciding on the Group's risk profile and approving the Hera Group risk management policy Guidelines.

-The ERM report has been presented to the Board in subsequent years as well.
+The ERM report has been submitted to the Board in subsequent years as well.

-On 10 January 2020, the fifth ERM report was presented to the Board of Directors with an expansion of the reference perimeter and the set of risks subject to control and back-testing of the risks relating to the previous ERM analysis.
+On 10 January 2020, the fifth ERM report was submitted to the Board of Directors with an expansion of the scope and the set of risks subject to control and backtesting of the risks relating to the previous ERM analysis.
 The risk limits for the year 2020 were also approved, as was the update of the Hera Group risk management policy guidelines.
-On 25 March 2020, the group's crisis management model, the activities carried out and the planned development plan were presented to the Board of Directors.
+On 25 March 2020, the Group's crisis management model, the activities carried out and the planned development plan were submitted to the Board of Directors.

-On 13 January 2021 the sixth ERM report was presented to the Board of Directors; in addition to the previous edition, this report introduced a risk analysis of the Covid-19 pandemic and carried out a comparative analysis of the Group's risks with respect to the proposed reference model of the World Economic Forum's 2020 Global Risk Report, highlighting similarities and specific features.
+On 13 January 2021 the sixth ERM report was submitted to the Board of Directors; in addition to the previous edition, this report introduced a risk analysis of the Covid-19 pandemic and carried out a comparative analysis of the Group's risks with respect to the proposed reference model of the World Economic Forum's 2020 Global Risk Report, highlighting similarities and specific features.

-On 26 January 2022 the seventh ERM report was presented to the Board of Directors, which, in addition to the previous edition, introduced additional time-based parameters for representing risks and mapping them onto the strategic areas of the Business Plan.
+On 26 January 2022 the seventh ERM report was submitted to the Board of Directors, which, in addition to the previous edition, introduced additional time-based parameters for representing risks and mapping them onto the strategic areas of the Business Plan.